oroinc/documentation/user_guide/navigation/intro_navigation.rst

 The list of menu items that are available to you depends on your access and permission settings, as defined in your organization.

-Hover the cursor over a menu item to expand the drop-down menu with see the second-level items.
-Click on them to access any corresponding pages or grids.
+Hover the cursor over a menu item to expand the drop-down menu to see the second-level items.
+Click on them to access any corresponding pages or table views (grids).
 (See :ref:`Data management basics <user-guide-data-management-basics>` for further details.)

 .. _user-guide-navigation-panel:

 Navigation Tools